Bussell Island Swim

 BUSSELL ISLAND SWIM

-Tucked in the hills of beautiful East Tennessee, Bussell Island is located in the gentle waters of the Little Tennessee River.
-Originally inhabited by various Native American Cultures, the island is believed to be the location of the capital Coste - a Missippian Period chieftom visited by the famous explorer, Henry DeSoto.
-Fast forward 1,500+ years and Bussell Island is now how home to a beautiful riverfront park with boating access, nature trails, a small sand beach, and a historic preserve.
+Fast forward 1,500+ years and Bussell Island is home to a beautiful riverfront park with boating access, nature trails, a small sand beach, and a historic preserve.
 With its calm waters, Bussell Island is the perfect setting to host an open water swim race for swimmers of all abilities.

 RACE DAY:

-• The event hosts a 1 mile, 2.6-km, and 5-km swim.
+The event hosts a 1 mile, 2.6-km, and 5-km swim.
 The swims are held in a bay off the main channel of the Little Tennessee River, just upstream of it’s terminus the Tennessee River at Fort Loudon Dam.
-This water offers negligible current, with some texture created by surface winds.
+This water has negligible current, with some texture created by surface winds.

-Participants must be 11 years or older on 12/31/2024 and have an active USA Swimming membership or USMS annual membership.
+Participants must be 11 years or older on 12/31/2025 and have an active USA Swimming membership or USMS annual membership.
 Swimmers 18+ with neither membership will purchase a USMS one day event membership ($20) during registration.
 All USA Swimming registered swimmers 18+ must have current Athlete Protection Training (APT) completed before race day.

 Registration Fees